su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Von_Karman/Inc_Von_Karman.md

 ```

-When we compare the Strouhal number with the experimental data from Williamson, we see in Figure 4 that the frequency is underpredicted.
-We will vary some numerical settings to investigate if we can improve the prediction of the Strouhal number.
+When we compare the Strouhal number with the experimental data from Williamson, we see in Figure 4 that the frequency is slightly overpredicted.
+We will vary some numerical settings to investigate the impact on the prediction of the Strouhal number.